-Newcastle has some of the best nightlife in the country and even the world - it was voted 3rd best party city in Europe in 2010!
-It's got some of the biggest, hottest clubs, huge shopping complexes and a colossal range of activities to fill your days in the Toon.
+Newcastle has some of the best nightlife in the country with a number of the biggest, hottest clubs, huge shopping complexes and a colossal range of activities to fill your days in the Toon.
 Newcastle is one of the best value cities around, making it a top pick for ladies looking for a top hen party experience!

 We love Newcastle for a hen party - if you're hoping for a really fantastic, energetic weekend, there's no bigger party city in the UK!
 It's renowned for its phenomenal nightlife, and has 100s of bars and pubs to choose from.
 It's also a hub of culture, with a rich history of music, theatre, art and sport.
 It's got some spectacular sights and landmarks too, and an incredibly welcoming populace just waiting to help you get the party started!
 Newcastle hen weekends are famed for their incredible range of activities, excellent shopping, and extraordinary nightlife.